kevScheuer/neutralb1/analysis/README.md

 Using the [batch scripts](../submission/batch_scripts/) we now have plenty of `.fit` files that need analyzing.
-The directories can be described like:
-* [scripts](./scripts): All the common scripts needed to aggregate data.
+The common directory [scripts](./scripts) is where all the common scripts are needed to aggregate data.
 The primary one is [fitsToCsv.C](./scripts/fitsToCsv.C), which uses AmpTools' FitResults class to create a csv of all the `.fit` files you want to analyze.
-  * Its recommended to print out its help message to better understand how to use the file: `root -l 'fitsToCsv.C("-h")'`
+Its recommended to print out its help message to better understand how to use the file: `root -l 'fitsToCsv.C("-h")'`

-* [data](./data): Holds all the `.csv` or other raw data files that we will primarily analyze in...
-* [notebooks!](./notebooks/): where most of the magic happens.
-The intention is for [scripts](./scripts) to handle all the most common plotting type functions, and notebooks to handle the research notes and plots for presentations all in one.
+You will also find additional folders for individual studies performed.
+Each of these studies contains a `README.md` to provide context for its motivations and details.
+Each study primarily uses notebooks for its analysis, to provide a more interactive and readable method of analyzing the fit results